Al Bithnah: History

 The Wadi Suq tomb at Bithnah was first excavated by the Swiss-Liechtenstein Foundation for Archaeological Research Abroad (SLFA) between 1987 and 1991.
 Presided over by Prince Hans-Adam II of Liechtenstein, and directed in the field by Pierre Corboud, the SLFA team conducted several seasons of survey in the mountainous inland area of Fujairah, including the excavations at Bithnah, where a communal Wadi Suq era grave site was uncovered as well as a number of Iron Age finds.
-There have also been excavations by teams from the University of Geneva and French National Research Centre.
+There have also been excavations by teams from the University of Geneva and the French National Research Centre.

+The Bithnah tomb is a longitudinal stone-lined pit and is unique in that it is T-shaped – although a number of Wadi Suq grave designs have been unearthed throughout the Emirates, from cloverleaf to barrow – only the Bithnah burial takes this particular T-shape.

-Significant Iron Age finds have been made throughout the area, including a number of petroglyphs.
+Significant Iron Age finds have been made throughout the area, including several petroglyphs.
 Iron Age finds at Bithnah include buildings and structures that appear to have a religious function, together with finds of snake-decorated ceramics and incense burners, with columned halls and signs of a water distribution strategy tied to centralised authority.
 The link between snakes and water, evidence of funerary rites and snake worship, is strong.
+There are signs of abandonment in Bithah during the early Iron Age III period, consistent with the abandonment of nearby Masafi, at around 600 BCE.

-Bithnah was the site of a significant battle in 1745, according to the historian Ibn Ruzaiq, between members of the Qawasim (Al Qasimi) and Na'im tribes and the Omani Imam and governor of Sohar, Ahmed bin Said.
+Bithnah was the site of a significant battle in 1745 between members of the Qawasim (Al Qasimi) under Rahmah bin Matar Al Huwala and Na'im tribes and the Omani Imam and governor of Sohar, Ahmed bin Said.
 The battle took place when the Qawasim together with the Na’im of Buraimi attempted to fight their way through the Wadi Ham to take the east coast and its great prize, the port of Sohar.
-This was to mark a new era in the history of the area: the drawn-out battle between the Saidi Omanis against the Qawasim of Ras Al Khaimah and Sharjah, and other tribes of the West coast and interior.
+This was to mark a new era in the history of the area: the drawn-out battle between the Saidi Omanis and the Qawasim of Ras Al Khaimah and Sharjah, and other Ghafiri tribes of the west coast and interior.

 By the turn of the 20th century, Bithnah was a village consisting of some 50 houses of Sharqiyin origin, with some 600 sheep and goats and 4,000 date palms.